 Troy Estate Dispute Lawyers Serving Clients Throughout Michigan

-> If you want to challenge the validity of a will, a trust or other estate planning instrument, it is essential to have skilled legal representation on your side.
-At Driggers, Schultz & Herbst, our Oakland County probate litigation attorneys have prosecuted and defended many types of estate litigation claims, including those involving:
+If you want to challenge the validity of a will, a trust or another estate planning instrument, it is essential to have skilled legal representation on your side.
+At Driggers, Schultz & Herbst, our Oakland County attorneys have prosecuted and defended many types of estate and probate litigation claims, including those involving:

-> - Undue influence
+- Undue influence

 - Unclear or ambiguous terms in a will or trust